stanford-ssi/habmc-tutorials/Ubuntu/Ubuntu_Nvidia_Support.md

 Now [let's go on to installing the tools we need][]

+[//]: # (A very lonely link)

-[let's go on to installing the tools we need]: <> "Next tool installation tutorial"
+[let's go on to installing the tools we need]: https://github.com/stanford-ssi/habmc-tutorials/blob/master/Ubuntu/Ubuntu_Required_Programs.md "Next tool installation tutorial"